About the Rural Health Network

 Western NSW Local Health District

-Clinical Co-Chair: Richard Cheney
+NSW Health Co-Chair: Richard Cheney

 Richard has an undergraduate qualification in Medical Laboratory Science, postgraduate qualifications in Nutrition and Dietetics and has held many roles in his 24 years in rural health; currently the Director of Allied Health for the Western NSW Local Health District.
 Richard provides advice and strategic direction on issues, innovations and models of care for rural, remote and regional practice to LHD Directors, the Chief Executive, NSW Ministry of Health and the NSW Health Pillars.
-Richard has been a member of the ACI Rural Health Network Executive since its establishment in 2013, and is delighted to take on the co-chair role for the Network.